2013-14 School Year

 Mrs. Hayes received her B.S. in Secondary English Education from Kennesaw State University and has taught multiple grades over the years above and beyond her degree focus in charter schools and in the homeschool community.
 In 2014, she was trained in the Orton-Gillingham method of reading instruction for dyslexic learners, and for the past 3 years has tutored many children ranging in age from 7 to 14 in Orton Gillingham.
 Helping students become proficient in reading has become a passion of hers, alongside her continued goal of nurturing a love of reading and an appreciation for classic literature.

 Amanda and her husband have six children.
 When Mrs. Hayes isn't homeschooling or teaching, she enjoys reading, sewing, tinkering with graphic design, and slowly renovating her home in the mountains with her husband.

 Dr. Carl Hasler received his MA and PhD in Philosophy from the University of Missouri-Columbia and has taught philosophy at the college/university level for 30+ years.
-Most recently he has taught 20 years at Collin College, a 2-year institution, in Texas.
+Recently he has taught 20 years at Collin College, a 2-year institution, in Texas.
 Currently, he is teaching courses in philosophy at the University of Texas at Dallas, and for campuses in the Dallas County Community College District.
 Over the years, Dr. Hasler has tried to focus his teaching on the ideas of such Catholic luminaries as St. Augustine, St. Thomas Aquinas, St. Bonaventure as well as more contemporary Catholic thinkers as G. K. Chesterton, Hilaire Belloc, Josef Pieper, Fr.
 James Schall, S. J., and Dr. Peter Kreeft.
 After many years of teaching in secular institutions, Dr. Hasler is seeking a more permanent position teaching in Catholic institutions of learning.
 Dr. Hasler lives in Dallas, Texas, with his wife, two daughters and his two grandsons.